ortiza5/modding-vivaldi/using-mods/installation.md

 [LonM’s Python
 script](https://github.com/LonMcGregor/VivaldiMods/blob/master/custom.py)).
 Each
 of them is used differently and most of them have usage instructions included somewhere.
+They are much more convenient, so if you can figure out how to use them, that’s the way to go.
 This guide describes how to install your modifications manually.
-If you want to use [VivaldiHooks](https://github.com/justdanpo/VivaldiHooks), follow the instructions at that repository.
+If you want to use [VivaldiHooks ](https://github.com/justdanpo/VivaldiHooks), follow the instructions at that repository.

 It is recommended that you create a folder somewhere (in your documents folder?) to store your JavaScript modifications.
 Vivaldi will not use this folder